Hungry Happenings

 How to make graduation pretzel pops using white chocolate pretzels and modeling chocolate.

-• cut the date using small number cutters
+• The Date: Cut the date using small number cutters.

-• use melted white chocolate or clear piping gel as glue to attach the modeling chocolate pieces to the white chocolate covered pretzel rod
+Use melted chocolate or clear piping gel (cleaner and neater) to attach your modeling chocolate decorations to the white chocolate pretzel.

-• attach the numbers or names along the front of the pretzel
+• The Peronalization: Attach the numbers or names along the front of the pretzel.

 Graduation Party Pretzel Pops dipped in white chocolate and decorated with modeling chocolate.